hemanthsoma/Project2/README.md

 # API & Required Modules

-- Twitter API - for Building Apps and analyzing on twitter streaming data
+- Twitter API - for Building Apps and analyzing on twitter streaming & historical data
 - Tweepy - is an open source Python package that gives you a very convenient way to access the Twitter API with Python.